Complexity reduction of large-scale stochastic systems using linear quadratic Gaussian balancing: Preliminaries

 where $A, N_i \in \R^{n\times n}$, $B \in \R^{n\times m}$ and $C \in \R^{p\times n}$.
 The vector-valued functions $x$, $u$, and $y$ are called state, control input, and measured output respectively.
 We assume that $W=\left(W_1, \ldots, W_{q}\right)^\top$ is an $\mathbb R^{q}$-valued Wiener process with mean zero and covariance matrix $K = (k_{ij})$, i.e., $\mathbb E[W(t)W(t)^\top] = K t$.
 All stochastic processes appearing in this paper are defined on a filtered probability space $\left(\Omega, \mathcal F, (\mathcal F_t)_{t\geq 0}, \mathbb P\right)$\footnote{$(\mathcal F_t)_{t\geq 0}$ is right continuous and complete.}.
 Furthermore, we assume that $W$ is an $(\mathcal F_t)_{t\geq 0}$-adapted process with increments $W(t+h)-W(t)$ being independent of $\mathcal F_t$ for $t, h\geq 0$.
 Throughout this paper, suppose that $u$ is an $(\mathcal F_t)_{t\geq 0}$-adapted control with $u\in L^2_T$, meaning that

-for all $T>0$, where $\left\| \cdot\right\|_2$ denotes the Euclidean norm.
+for all $T>0$, where $\left\| \cdot\right\|_2$ denotes the Euclidean norm with associated inner product $\langle \cdot, \cdot\rangle_2$.
 If \eqref{control_assumption} additionally holds for $T=\infty$, we write $u\in L^2$.
-For given control $u$ and initial state $x_0$, the corresponding state and output processes are denoted by $x(\cdot, x_0, u)$ and $y(\cdot, x_0, u)$. \begin{remark} There is the potential to extend the results of this paper to square integrable L\'evy processes (see, e.g., \cite{redmannPhD}). \end{remark}
+For given control $u$ and initial state $x_0$, the corresponding state and output processes are denoted by $x(\cdot, x_0, u)$ and $y(\cdot, x_0, u)$. \begin{remark} There is the potential to extend the results of this paper to square integrable L\'evy processes (see, e.g., \cite{redmannPhD}).
+We might also consider multiplicative noise at the input terms.
+This, however, makes many expressions and criteria more complicated, as we demonstrate below in Remark \ref{tobeadded}. \end{remark}